twy80/Multi_Agent_Debate/README.md

     fetch your API keys as environments variables.
 For such secrets management, see [this page](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management).

-* This page is written in Python using the Streamlit framework.
+* The code here is based on the article ['Agent 2 Agent Conversations'](https://cobusgreyling.medium.com/two-llm-based-autonomous-agents-debate-each-other-e13e0a54429b).

 ## Usage
 ```python